A mixed Agile methodology that combines the best from Kanban and Scrum approaches

 - Kanban inspires every team member to be a leader.

-- Scrum is focused on the backlog.
+- Scrum is about using the backlog.

 - Scrum prescribes time-boxed iterations.